Passenger Directed Vehicle Driver Requirements in B.C.

 - a completed Record Review Application

-Drivers can submit documentation to the Passenger Transportation Branch by email, mail, or in person within 30 days of receiving the company notification saying they are unable to issue a Record Check Certificate.
+Drivers can submit documentation to the Registrar, via CVSE, by email, mail, or in person within 30 days of receiving the company notification saying they are unable to issue a Record Check Certificate.

 Upon completion of a review, the Registrar will notify the driver and the company in writing of the determination.

-For questions relating to driver requirements or the Record Review Application contact the Passenger Transportation Branch.
+For questions relating to driver requirements or the Record Review Application contact the Commercial Passenger Vehicle Program.